Douglas Bruce: Crime, trial, conviction and sentence

 In 2010, Bruce was charged with money laundering, attempted bribery of a public official, and tax fraud, after he was discovered to be using a small-government charity he founded to hide millions of dollars from the Colorado Department of Revenue, pocketing interest and using the revenue to fund his political activism.
 The case went to trial during which Bruce acted as his own attorney.
 During the trial, Bruce showed up late to proceedings and introduced evidence by throwing documents onto the floor.
 After eight days of trial, on December 22, 2011, jurors convicted Bruce on four counts.
 On February 13, 2012, he was sentenced to two consecutive 90-day jail terms and six months of probation, during which he would have to make extensive financial disclosures to the court aimed to ensure he did not become a repeat offender.
 Bruce was also ordered to pay around $21,000 to cover the cost of prosecution, and about $29,000 to cover the taxes that were owed.
 Bruce defiantly denounced the trial, saying, "This was the dirtiest trial I have seen in 38 years, regardless of the outcome."

 Bruce began serving his sentence February 17, 2012.
 He spent 104 days in jail, and was paroled under 20 terms and conditions.
-After a year, the probation department of the Denver District Court brought two complaints against Bruce, claiming that he failed to submit financial disclosures and tax filings, did not disclose a financial deal with Colorado Springs Councilwoman Helen Collins, and did not report code violations and court cases related to six personal properties in Ohio, Wisconsin and Illinois, nor nearly $22,000 in delinquent taxes on three Ohio properties.
+After a year, the probation department of the Denver District Court brought two complaints against Bruce, claiming that he failed to submit financial disclosures and tax filings, did not disclose a financial deal with Colorado Springs Councilwoman Helen Collins, and did not report code violations and court cases related to six personal properties in Ohio, Wisconsin and Illinois.

 On March 11, 2016, Bruce was found in violation of his probation and sentenced to two years.
 He served his sentence in several locations, including the Colorado Territorial Correctional Facility in Cañon City, Colorado and Delta, Colorado.
 On July 28, 2016, Bruce appeared before the Colorado State Board of Parole, where he was granted parole on his eligibility date of September 3, 2016.
 Bruce was quoted as saying "I accept responsibility for all my actions.
 I deeply regret them.
 It will never happen again."